Calling all farmers!

 Creating an accessible event that prioritizes room for many ideas to be discussed, skills and resources shared; bringing together farmers of diverse lived and farm production experiences.

-Nourishing Sponsors – MNP LLP and Community Futures Okanagan Similkameen
+Nourishing Sponsors – MNP LLP, Community Futures Okanagan Similkameen, AgSafe BC and Valley First

 Creating beautiful and nutritional meals for farmers attending, showcasing local and seasonal food of the region.